 For Campaign Monitor we also need your Admin URL - this is basically the URL you see when you first login.
-This will look something like https://fliprss.createsend.com.
+This will look something like https://FlipRSS.createsend.com.

 We currently only provide support for integration with Mailchimp and Campaign Monitor.
-If you use another email service provider and would like to use flipRSS to automate your RSS campaigns please get in touch and let us know who you currently use.
-We are looking to grow flipRSS and need feedback to help choose the best partners to integrate with.
+If you use another email service provider and would like to use FlipRSS to automate your RSS campaigns please get in touch and let us know who you currently use.
+We are looking to grow FlipRSS and need feedback to help choose the best partners to integrate with.

 You'll need to design your newsletter and add a custom tag where you'd like your feeds to appear.
-If you've already uploaded your template into Mailchimp (here's help if you need it) find and click to edit your template and just add the following attribute, mc:edit="fliprss_content", to the element you want the content to appear within.
+If you've already uploaded your template into Mailchimp (here's help if you need it) find and click to edit your template and just add the following attribute, mc:edit="FlipRSS_content", to the element you want the content to appear within.

 When you are editing your template you'll just need to add the following tags where you want your RSS feeds to appear: <multiline></multiline>.
 We'll inject your content between these two tags.
 Here's a guide to uploading your newsletter as a template in Campaign Monitor.

-When you first sign up to flipRSS you’ll see two options: Connect to Mailchimp and Connect to Campaign Monitor.
-You can edit the details add these accounts at any point by clicking on ‘Settings’ in the main navigation, but as this is a critical step in creating a campaign we’ve made it compulsory to have at least one connection before you begin.
+When you first sign up to FlipRSS you’ll be taken to your Account Settings page.
+Here you'll need to connect to either your Mailchimp or Campaign Monitor account to continue.
+You can edit the details and add these accounts at any point by clicking on ‘Account Settings’ in the main navigation, but as this is a critical step in creating a campaign we’ve made it compulsory to have at least one connection before you begin.

 Once you’ve set up your connection(s) you can click to start a new campaign from within your dashboard.

 From your dashboard, click on the "New Campaign" Button in the top right.